Big quantum cohomology of Fano complete intersections: The monodromy group and its invariants

 \begin{remark} The exceptional complete intersections are exactly the complete intersections of Hodge-Tate type.
-By the non-semisimplicity theorem of \cite{BaM} (see also \cite{HMT}), the big quantum cohomology of non-exceptional complete intersections are not generically semisimple.
-Theorem \ref{monodromythm} gives another view to this result.
-Let $E$ be the Euler vector field for the genus zero prepotential, and suppose $t^i, t^j$ are the dual bases of two primitive cohomology classes.
-Then it is easy to check that \ben \tilde{E}=E+t^j\frac{\pd}{\pd t^i}-t^i\frac{\pd}{\pd t^j} \een is another Euler vector field and commuting with $E$, simply because the dependence of $F$ on $t^i$ and $t^j$ is via the dependence on a single variable $s$.
-By the argument of \cite{BaM} This implies the non-semisimplicity.\\ For the exceptional complete intersections, on the contrary, the monodromy groups are finite groups, so the rings of invariants have the same dimensions as the ranks of the primitive cohomologies.
-For example, for the even dimensional complete intersection $X_n(2,2)$, let $t^1,\cdots,t^{n+3}$ be a dual orthonormal basis, then the symmetric invariants of the Weyl group $W_{n+3}$ are generates by $\prod_{i=1}^{n+3}t^{i}$ and symmetric polynomials of $(t^1)^2,\cdots,(t^{n+3})^2$.
-Therefore to show that the big quantum cohomology of $X_n(2,2)$ is semisimple (if it were), one has to compute the correlators to length \emph{at least $2n+4$.} \pqed \end{remark}
+By the non-semisimplicity theorem of \cite{BaM04} (see also \cite{HMT09}), the big quantum cohomology of non-exceptional complete intersections are not generically semisimple.
+Theorem \ref{thm-monodromythm} gives another view to this result.
+Let $E$ be the Euler vector field for the genus zero generating function, and suppose $t^i$ and $t^j$ are as in Theorem \ref{thm-monodromythm} with $n+1\leq i,j\leq n+m$.
+Then it is easy to check that

+is another Euler vector field and commuting with $E$, simply because the dependence of $F$ on $t^i$ and $t^j$ is via the dependence on a single variable $s$.
+By the argument of \cite[Theorem 1.3]{HMT09} this implies the non-semisimplicity.

+For the exceptional complete intersections, on the contrary, the monodromy groups are finite groups, so the rings of invariants have the same dimensions as the ranks of the primitive cohomology groups.
+For example, for the even dimensional complete intersection $X_n(2,2)$, let $t^1,\dots,t^{n+3}$ be a dual orthonormal basis, then the symmetric invariants of the Weyl group $W_{n+3}$ are generated by $\prod_{i=1}^{n+3}t^{i}$ and symmetric polynomials of $(t^1)^2,\dots,(t^{n+3})^2$.
+Therefore to show that the big quantum cohomology of $X_n(2,2)$ is semisimple (if it were), one has to compute the invariants to length \emph{at least $l$} such that there is no continuous family of automorphisms preserving the degree $2k$ forms

-In the following of this paper, we mainly concern the genus zero Gromov-Witten invariants, so we abbreviate the genus zero generating function $F_0$ by $F$ for short.
+for $2\leq 2k\leq l$.
+In \cite{Hu21} we elaborate this approach to show that the quantum cohomology of $X_n(2,2)$ is generically semisimple. \end{remark}